 Originally named ‘Wayne Wonderland’ after its location in Wayne County, the park was opened to the public in 1950.
-One of the main attractions of the park is the Waterpocket Fold, a geological formation resembling a rocky spine that extends from Thousand Lake Mountain to Lake Powell.
-Its present name is after the many white Navajo sandstone domes that resemble the Capitol Building in Washington, D.C.
+One of the park’s main attractions is the Waterpocket Fold, a geological formation resembling a rocky spine that extends from Thousand Lake Mountain to Lake Powell.
+Its present name is after the many white Navajo sandstone domes resemble the Capitol Building in Washington, D.C.

 Things to do Capitol Reef National Park